 The only ingredients in Hatcho Miso are soybeans, salt, water, and time.
 To start the process, soybeans are immersed in water and left to soak.
 After the beans have absorbed a carefully measured amount of water, they are steamed.

 The steamed soybeans now have their characteristic reddish-brown color.
-They are formed into baseball-sized lumps, and a starter culture called Koji is added to the surface of the soybean lumps.
+They are formed into baseball-sized lumps, and a starter culture called koji is added to the surface of the soybean lumps.
 The soybeans are then left for a couple of days to ferment.
 Next, salt and water are added to the mix.

 The finished mixture is transferred to gigantic wooden casks, which can hold 6 tons of miso.
 A worker in rubber boots will stomp on the layers of miso to get rid of any air that might be in the miso mix.
 The mixture will now be dense and stable enough that a worker can stand on the surface.